 Terminal-Based Game: The current name some lotteries use for computerized numbers games (daily numbers, lotto); they were originally called “online games” to distinguish them from early “offline” versions that were manually calculated and tracked.
 (See also Draw Game, Jackpot Game and Online Game.)

 Terminal Download: The process of sending new or updated software to the lottery terminals.

 Terminal Software: The computer program that controls the functionality of a lottery terminal.

-Three-Digit Game (Pick 3): A game in which the player chooses exactly 3 numbers,0 through 9, and which typically offers a fixed prizestructure.
+Three-Digit Game (Pick 3): A game in which the player chooses exactly three numbers, 0 through 9, and which typically offers a fixed prize structure.

-Ticket Stock: Special paper used for printing online lottery tickets at lottery terminals.
+Ticket Stock: Special paper used for printing tickets for terminal-based lottery games at lottery terminals.

 Toto: A term used to describe sports betting in many jurisdictions around the world.